What Is Eye Cancer?

 Cancer starts when cells in the body begin to grow out of control.
 Cells in nearly any part of the body can become cancer, and can spread to other areas of the body.
 To learn more about how cancers start and spread, see What Is Cancer?

-An eye cancer is a cancer that starts in the eye.
+An eye cancer starts in the eye.
 There are different types of eye cancers.
-To understand eye cancers, it helps to know something about the normal structure and function of the eye.
+To understand eye cancers, it helps to know something about the parts of the eye and what they do.

 Parts of the eye